zachaa2/AI4C-Coral-Bleaching/README.md

 This will add a field SST@90th_HS with the 90th percentile SST data based on the date to all metadata.csv files in the images directory.

+# EDA

+The noteboom for EDA is at data/EDA.ipynb.

 # Regression model

 The notebook for the regression model is at data/outputs/Regression.ipynb.